Laborers' International Union of North America: 1981–2000

-The 1980s were tough times for labor in general due to President Ronald Reagan's tough stance against unions.
-However, there were some successes for LIUNA.
 In 1981, LIUNA locals in New York sought to improve their benefits by offering drug and alcohol rehabilitation programs.
 Also, in that same year, LIUNA created the New England Laborers' Training Academy (NELTA).
 The purpose of NELTA was to spread awareness of the dangers of asbestos and teach union members how to safely remove it.
 Then, six years later, LIUNA signed a national agreement with the Asbestos Abatement Contractors Association ensuring safer working conditions for all its members.
 Two years prior to that, the union won another significant victory when the Department of Labor formally recognized highway flaggers as members of LIUNA.
 This was important because it gave the highway flaggers better protection for their wages.
 In 1988, LIUNA established the Laborers' Health and Safety Fund of North America, which was a co-venture between labor and management to help improved health and safety for workers.
-One year later, LIUNA locals in Baltimore and Washington, D.C., followed the example set by New York unions and instituted drug and alcohol rehabilitation programs.
+One year later, LIUNA locals in Baltimore and Washington, DC, followed the example set by New York unions and instituted drug and alcohol rehabilitation programs.
 These programs have since been expanded to unions across the rest of America.

 During the 1990s, LIUNA experienced a number of new organizing initiatives to improve and expand the union.
 By 1994, the United States Department of Labor had recognized construction as an apprenticeable occupation, which allowed LIUNA to establish its own apprenticeship program.
 In 1998, LIUNA created its Public Employee Department.
 As a result, LIUNA added approximately 5,200 Riverside, California County workers along members of the Canadian Licensed Practical Nurses Association.

 Branches of the LIUNA were found to have been infiltrated by organized crime in the 1990s.
 In one particular case, the Buffalo, New York wing of the Italian mafia controlled Local 210 of the LIUNA for decades.
 A protracted investigation into the union's operations over the course of a decade eventually drove the crime family out of the union by 2006.